Quitting smoking can be hard. Most people who quit make numerous attempts. With each attempt you get a little closer to quitting for good.

 Getting your motivation back

 What made you want to quit?
 Was it family, money or your health?
 Go back to your original reason and think about why it is so important to you.
 You might want to write it down and keep it in your wallet/ purse or put it on your fridge as a reminder for when things get tough.

 Do you need more assistance?
 Because it’s out there!

-Did you try quitting cold turkey last time, or using a patch or spray?
-There are lots of nicotine replacement products as well as medications that can help take the edge off cravings and withdrawal symptoms – so if one didn’t work, don’t worry, there are other options to try.
-Did you know the best way to quit is to use nicotine replacement products or medications as well as talking to a Quit Specialist?
+Did you try quitting cold turkey last time, or using a nicotine patch or mouth spray?
+There are different types of nicotine replacement therapies (NRT) as well as prescribed tablets that can help take the edge off cravings and withdrawal symptoms – so if one didn’t work, don’t worry, there are other options to try.
+Talk to your health professional about the best option for you.
+Did you know the best way to quit is to use stop smoking medications as well as talking to a Quitline counsellor?
 Or request a Quitline callback.

 Each time you quit, you learn more and become better at it.
 Do any of these common scenarios look familiar to you?

 Scenario 1: "I gave-in to constant, strong cravings or felt restless and irritable."

 Talk to your doctor: Nicotine replacement therapy (NRT) or prescribed stop smoking tablets can take the edge off these cravings.
 If you are using stop smoking medications, it's important that you are using them correctly including for long enough.